pmndrs/react-three-fiber/readme.md

 ## Handling loaders

-You can use Reacts built-in memoizing-features (as well as suspense) to build async graphs.
+You can use Reacts built-in memoizing-features (as well as suspense) to build async dependence graphs.

 ```jsx
 function Image({ url }) {